laurensharwood/geospatial-toolbook/tlbook_7_hpc.md

 sbatch {bash_script_name}.sh
 ~~~

-Check on bash script progress:
+Check on bash script progress from ```~/code/bash```:
 ~~~
-squeue ## to make sure it's running, see how busy the cluster is
+squeue ## to make sure it's running and see how busy the cluster is
-ls -ltr ## to
-cat {bottom_file.err}
+ls -ltr ## print most recently edited file at the bottom, to copy {last.err} filename then paste after cat command in the following line
+cat {last.err} ## prints the contents of the last edited file, last.err, in the terminal
 ~~~
-from ~/code/bash, prints the last file to be created printed at the bottom.
-copy filename, bottom_file.err
-cat command prints the contents of the file, bottom_file.err, in the terminal

 ---